You wrote poems all April long. Now what?

 Each week you will:

-• Share a poem for feedback from your cohort mates (or Tristan, for the asynchronous track)
+• Share a poem for feedback from your cohort-mates

 • Give feedback to several other poets